What is a free preschool education place?

 Ante preschool is the first year your child can access funding from Midlothian, usually aged 3.
 Preschool is the second year, usually aged 4.
 Every child has the right to 2 years of funded education, prior to joining Primary 1, in your school of choice.
-These terms are now outdated but have yet to be replaced with suitable alternatives, so we are keeping them in the meantime.

 I don’t live in Midlothian – can I still come to Clover for my child’s early learning & childcare?

 Yes.
 Where you live does not affect your right to access early learning & childcare as cross border funding applies.
 If you decide you would like to come to Clover, we provide you with the appropriate paperwork for completion and we deal with all administration.

 Your child is entitled to 15 hours and 50 minutes per week, for 38 weeks of the year, of early learning & childcare when they reach age 3.
 This is calculated as being five sessions of 3 hours and 10 minutes per week.

 You are entitled to attend a maximum of 2 different sources of early learning & childcare at any one time e.g. your local authority school nursery and Clover.
 The entitlement to 15 hours and 50 minutes per week for early learning & childcare is split accordingly.
 For example, if your child is attending your local authority nursery 2 morning (or afternoon) sessions per week, you are using 6 hours and 20 minutes of your early learning & childcare entitlement.
 You can then claim all or part of the balancing 9 hours and 30 minutes with Clover, depending how many sessions you are with us.